 One of these socks' downside is their price, as they are definitely the most expensive pair we tested.
 The material wasn’t quite as waterproof as we had hoped, so your feet can get a little damp in some extremely humid conditions.

 All in all these are good looking calf-length waterproof socks that deliver good technical performance and smart outdoor design - and they fit as expected.

-The Phantom X - Daky socks came away from our test earning the title of the most durable socks, and they are unisex.
+The DAKY Aqua Waterproof Socks came away from our test earning the title of the most durable socks, and they are unisex.